ndlib/bendo/architecture/transaction.md

 Delete will remove a file entry or a blob completely, and expunge it from the underlying storage.
 The file entry itself is kept in place.

-This command is expected to be used seldomly.
+This command is expected to be used rarely.
 Between `delete` and `remove`, prefer `remove`---its semantics are closer to the preservation spirit of Bendo.
 The `delete` command is provided to handle an exceptional use case, that of removing data which absolutely never should have been added to the repository